d3scomp/JDEECo/README.md

 * Apache River distributed tuple-space >= 2.2.0 ([http://river.apache.org](http://river.apache.org))

 ## Compilation and Deployment
-To compile the project you will need to have Apache Ant (http://ant.apache.org/) installed on your machine (version used was 1.8.3).
+To compile the project you will need to have Apache Ant (http://ant.apache.org/) installed on your machine (version 1.8.3 was used when writing the script).

 Compilation is performed by simply executing `ant` command in the JDEECo folder.
 All generated binaries together with zipped sources are placed in the `dist` folder.